Playbooks · · 9 min read

 Chapter 5: Deal Structures and Economics.
 The mechanics of how these deals work.
 Cash versus equity splits.
 Earnout structures and what determines whether you'll hit them.
 Post-close roles and governance.
 Real terms from Crete, Shield, and General Catalyst portfolios.
 Questions to ask before signing.

 Chapter 6: The Investment Thesis—A Family Office Perspective.
 How to evaluate AI roll-ups as investments rather than exits.
 Return expectations and why most platforms lack the track record to validate their projections.
 Fee structures and what they actually cost.
 Due diligence for allocators.
-Where does this fit in an alternatives portfolio?
+Where this fits alongside other alternative investments in a portfolio.

 Chapter 7: Post-Acquisition Integration.
-What actually happens after you sell?
-The first 90 days, technology deployment timelines and cultural integration.
+What actually happens after you sell.
+The first 90 days, technology deployment timelines, cultural integration.
 How platforms handle the gap between acquisition pace and integration capacity.
 What successful transitions look like—and what failure modes to watch for.

 Chapter 8: Due Diligence in Reverse.
 Turning the tables.
 How sellers should evaluate buyers before committing.
 Reference checks on platforms.
 Questions that reveal integration capability.
 Technology verification beyond marketing claims.
 The diligence process most founders skip.